EventSaucePHP/EventSauce/docs/docs/reacting-to-events/process-managers.md

 ## Why are process managers useful?

-When modelling large processes, process managers allow you break them up into multiple steps.
+When modeling large processes, process managers allow you break them up into multiple steps.
 This is especially useful when subsequent actions don't require user interaction.
 All of these actions can be done in the background, thus not blocking the user from receiving a response from the server.